 After you learn how to distinguish one airplane from another you’ll want to know the best places in America to go and view them.
 I have compiled a list based on my travels complete with maps, descriptions, ratings, and examples of photos from each place.
-Just click the link to the left to find the best places to watch planes.
+Just click the Planespotting Locations link below to find the best places to watch planes.

 If you have access to the internet at the airport, you can easily get a detailed description of most aircraft by looking up its registration number online for free.
-I have placed links to several accurate registration databases to the left.
+I have placed links to several accurate registration databases in the Helpful Resources section below.
 In addition, there are a couple of free smartphone apps that can be very handy when watching planes at your airport and away from the computer.
 AirReg (Android only) is an excellent resource to look up registrations and Flightaware (Android & iPhone) can track the flights arriving and departing.
-Just use your phone to scan the code squares to go directly to the app’s installation page.

 Registrations for planes in the United States begin with “N” followed by up to five letters and/or numbers and are usually found on the fuselage near the tail.
 Registrations for other countries begin with that country’s prefix code followed by usually 3 letters.
-The airline codes website (see link to the left under Helpful Resources) has a complete list of country codes plus there are several examples of tail numbers pictured below.
+The airline codes website (see link in the Helpful Resources section) has a complete list of country codes plus there are several examples of tail numbers pictured below.

 - This aircraft is a Boeing 737-3K2